Let’s dish about all the Croatian traditional recipes!

 This is probably the most famous Croatian dish and if you haven’t tried it yet – what are you waiting for?
 It is delicious!
 The thing that makes this recipe stand out is the time preparation.
 It takes 20 hours to prepare this meal and 2 days!
 It combines rice, vegetables, veal shank, veal neck, and chicken.
 All the ingredients are cooked with seasoning and in the end – they are combined in a perfect texture and aromatic flavor.
 The risotto is great with parmesan and Skradin wine.

-Ah, so may risottos to try and so little time!
+Ah, so many risottos to try and so little time!
 The white risotto can be prepared with shrimps, squids, and vegetables (some regions prepare it with meat too).
 The most popular white risotto is the one prepared with shrimps.
-It is creamy and tasty not only because of a beautiful combination of rice and shrimps, but thanks to the white wine too which gives a nice aromatic touch and flavor.
+It is creamy and tasty not only because of a beautiful combination of rice and shrimp, but thanks to the white wine too which gives a nice aromatic touch and flavor.

 Fuži are traditional homemade pasta that is a must-try-must-have kind of ingredient.
 This pasta is specific to the region of Istria.
 In the past, fuži were usually prepared only for festive occasions and they are made of flour and eggs which is quite specific since most pasta is made of flour and water.
 Fuži look like small flutes and they are great with a mild red sauce.
 The sauce is prepared with tomatoes, onions, and white wine.